PRE-SALE OPEN NOW - A NEW BIOGRAPHY

 Coal Dust Town.

-Open Your Arms is the first full account of how it happened — and how, against every reasonable expectation, the band found their way back to a stage in 2019 with the same line-up.
+Open Your Arms is the first full account of how it all happened and how, against every reasonable expectation, the band found their way back to a stage in 2019 and are now recording their first new music in 30 years.

 Goodbye Mr Mackenzie performing live, four members silhouetted against stage lights